HackSoftware/Django-Styleguide/README.md

 * We use this task as part of a deploy procedure.
 * We always put a link to [`crontab.guru`](https://crontab.guru) to explain the cron.
 Otherwise it's unreadable.
 * Everything is in one place.
+* ⚠️ We use, almost exclusively, a cron schedule. **If you plan on using the other schedule objects, provided by Celery, please read thru their documentation** & the important notes - <https://django-celery-beat.readthedocs.io/en/latest/#example-creating-interval-based-periodic-task> - about pointing to the same schedule object. ⚠️

 ### Configuration